platform9/appctl/README.md

-  -P, --password string   Password of private container registry -p, --port string       The port where app server listens, set as '--port <port>' -u, --username string   Username of private container registry
+  -P, --password string   Password of private container registry -p, --port string       The port where app server listens, set as '--port <port>' -u, --username string   Username of private container registry -f, --envPath string    Path to the environment variables file.
+                          (Values in the .env file should be formatted as a line separated Key=Value pair)
 ```